 About Me

-I currently work on understanding in-context learning from unstructured training data.
-Additionally, my work involves designing statistical approaches for conducting causal inference in observational studies where the treatment or outcome is textual.
-I have also worked with Prof Debarghya Mukherjee, Prof Moulinath Banerjee, and Prof Ya’acov Ritov on estimating heterogeneous treatment effects in regression discontinuity designs.
+I currently work on designing statistical approaches for conducting causal inference in observational studies where the treatment or outcome is textual, and understanding in-context learning from unstructured training data.
+I have also worked on estimating treatment effects in score-explained heterogeneous treatment effect models with Debarghya Mukherjee, Moulinath Banerjee, Ya’acov Ritov.

 I graduated from National University of Singapore (2019) with a BS (Honours) in Applied Mathematics and Statistics, and Columbia University (2020) with an MS in Data Science.
 Prior to joining the PhD program, I gained valuable experience in data analysis and data science through roles at various companies, including Walmart and Traveloka.